project8/psyllid/documentation/validation_log.rst

 * Frequency transform
     * transform node which accepts a time_data stream and produces the same time_data stream and a corresponding freq_data stream
     * intention is that the frequency data match what would be in a ROACH2 frequency packet (as opposed to being the "best possible" FFT of the data, though hopefully those are similar)
+    * supports a frequency-only output mode (for building a frequency mask)
-    * has been teted only to show that both output streams can be passed to downstream nodes, content validity has not be tested
+    * has been tested only to show that both output streams can be passed to downstream nodes, content validity has not be tested
     * tested by qualitatively looking at a plot of the frequency magnitudes of frequency output file, and also the fft of the original input time data, they looked very similar (up to a normalization factor)
     * documentation in doxygen output and node_configuration.rst
 * frequency streamer